-1.4.1 De Bruijn levels
+1.5 De Bruijn levels

-Ariola et al.'s presentation of the $\bar{\lambda}{\lceil l v \tau \star \rceil}$ -calculus deeply relies on the assumption that names of variable are unique and thus on the possibility of performing α -conversion onthe-fly5.
-In turn, we will use de Bruijn levels6 for variables (and co-variables) that are bound in the environment.
+Ariola et al.'s presentation of the $\overline{\lambda}{[lv\tau\star]}$ -calculus deeply relies on the assumption that names of variable are unique and thus on the possibility of performing α -conversion on-thefly.
+While this assumption, which is crucial to ensure the freshness of bindings added to the environment, is straightforward in the abstract machine model, it is not possible in the CPS translation 6.
+In turn, we will use de Bruijn levels7 for variables (and co-variables) that are bound in the environment.
 Just as de Bruijn indices are pointers to the correct binder, de Bruijn levels are pointers to the correct cell of the environment.
 We use the notation x_i to denote a term variable of de Bruijn level i where x is a fixed name whose sole purpose is to remind that the variable is binding terms.
 For binders of evaluation contexts, we similarly use de Bruijn levels, but with variables of the form α_i , where, again, α is a fixed name whose sole purpose is to remind that the variable is binding evaluation contexts, and the relevant information is the index i.
 The corresponding syntax is given in Figure 4.
 Note that typing rules for binders include a possible weakening of the context.
 In particular, giving a meaning to de Bruijn levels requires the knowledge of the length of the current context.

 As the environment can be dynamically extended during the execution, the location of a term in the environment and the corresponding pointer are likely to evolve (monotonically).
 Therefore, we need to be able to update de Bruijn levels within terms (contexts, etc.).
-To this end, we define the lifted term $\uparrow_i^ t$ as the term t where the free variables x_j (resp. α_j) with $j \geq i$ have been replaced by x{j+n} (resp. α{j+n}).
+To this end, we define the lifted term $\uparrow_i^{n} t$ as the term t where the free variables x_j (resp. α_j) with $j \geq i$ have been replaced by x{j+n} (resp. α{j+n})8.
 The reduction rules are given in Figure 4.
-Note that we choose to perform index substitutions as soon as they come, maintaining the property that x_n always refers to the $(n+1)^{th}$ element of the environment.
+Note that we choose to perform index substitutions as soon as they come, maintaining the property that x_n always refers to the $(n+1)^{\text{th}}$ element of the environment.